 What does this mean to you?
 Good news or bad?

 The unemployment rates for cities and regions across the United States vary greatly.
 North Dakota and Nebraska are doing quite well.
 California and Nevada continue to have very high unemployment rates.
 The Northeast region is doing relatively well, especially when compared to the West region.
 It seems like the states that had such high growth rates just a few years ago are now suffering.

 Is the old adage true, "the bigger they are, the harder they fall?"

 Keep an eye on the employment data reports this spring for further signs of U.S. economic growth.

-Have your students click the start button below to complete an interactive exercise to assess their knowledge of the Employment and Unemployment Rate lesson.
+Students, click on the start button below to complete an interactive exercise to assess your knowledge of the Employment and Unemployment lesson.

 Short Answer Questions:

 1. What do you think accounts for differences in the unemployment rates between states and regions?